Skip to main content

 A vested member of TRS is eligible to apply for retirement benefits:

-• If you joined TRS prior to July 1, 1992, you are eligible to receiveunreduced retirement benefits at age 62 or when your age and years of creditable servicetotal 80points, OR at the minimum age of 55to receive reduced benefits,
+• If you joined TRS prior to July 1, 1992, you are eligible to receive unreduced retirement benefits at age 62 or when your age and years of creditable service total 80 points, or at the minimum age of 55 to receive reduced benefits,

-• If you joined TRS after June 30, 1992 and before November 1, 2011, you are eligible to receive unreduced retirement benefits at age 62 or when your age and years of creditable servicetotal 90points, OR at the minimum age of 55to receive reduced benefits,
+• If you joined TRS after June 30, 1992, and before November 1, 2011, you are eligible to receive unreduced retirement benefits at age 62 or when your age and years of creditable service total 90points, or at the minimum age of 55 to receive reduced benefits,

-You may contact TRS to talk to a TRS staff member or schedule an appointment after you receive a hypothetical estimate, projection or Intent To Retire.
-Phone consultations are encouraged as many questions CAN be answered by telephone if you are unable to make an appointment.
+You may contact TRS to talk to a TRS staff member or schedule an appointment after you receive a hypothetical estimate, projection or Application To Retire.
+Phone or video consultations are encouraged as many questions CAN be answered by telephone if you are unable to make an appointment.
 TRS responds to inquiries in a timely manner, providing estimates of retirement benefits under all options for the date(s) requested.

 Do I get a refund if I terminate my membership with TRS?